 \begin{theorem} Let $f_i = [(T,\varphi_i)]$, for $i=1,\dots,r$, be taggings which are root-conjugate at exactly one puncture as above and let $e \in T$ be the unique leg at which these tagged diagrams disagree.
 Suppose that $T$ is a tree diagram.
 Then the following statements hold: \begin{itemize} \item The monomial $\prod_{i=1}^r f_i$ is a tagged tree invariant. \item The monomial $\prod_{i=1}^r f_i$ can be computed by a tagged diagram which is the result of gluing $r$ many copies of the tensor diagram $T \setminus e$ to a tagged and planar diagram fragment. \end{itemize} \end{theorem}

 We elaborate on the second part of this theorem, which is slightly technical.
 We view the superposition diagram $\cup_{i=1}^r (T,\varphi_i)$ as $r$ many root-conjugate tagged legs plugged into several copies of the fragment $\eta := T \setminus e$.
 The second part of this theorem asserts that we can replace these root-conjugate legs by a more complicated tagged tensor diagram fragment which is planar.
-We think of this result as saying that $W_r$ is tagged and ``planar near $p$,'' although this is of course silly since {\sl any} diagram is planar in a very small neighborhood of a puncture.
+We think of this result as saying that the corresponding monomial is given by a diagram which is tagged and ``planar near $p$,'' although this is of course silly since {\sl any} diagram is planar in a very small neighborhood of a puncture.